jugalkishorebhatt/point_of_sale/README.md

 ### Application Overview:

 #### <u>posTransJob</u>
-Main application wihch triggers necessary functions and upload the config file.
-Which list on how the application should execute.
+Main application wihch triggers necessary functions and upload the config file. config has the defined list parameters, which drives on how the application should execute.

 #### <u>config.yaml</u>
 Essential parameters required are the module and class name.
 With other user defined parameters required to make the users part of application interactive.